Angeline Quinto: 1989–2009: Early life and Star for a Night

 Angeline Quinto was born on November 26, 1989, to Pop Quiros and Rosemarie Susan Mabao.
-She was adopted by her paternal grandaunt, Sylvia "Bob" Quinto, in Sampaloc, Manila.
+She was adopted by her paternal grandaunt, Sylvia "Bob" Quinto, in Sampaloc, Manila, In an interview, Quinto said that Bob prevented Susan from aborting her during her pregnancy when it interfered with her plans to work in Japan and later adopted Angeline in exchange for ₱10,000 amid a marital dispute.
 Initially resentful during her early childhood, Quinto later shared a close bond with her adoptive mother and credited her as instrumental to her achievements.
 Quinto began singing at age six.
 She listened to songs on the radio and would imitate the singing styles of female artists.
 At age nine, she participated in her first amateur singing competition.

 The next few years, Quinto continued to compete in talent shows on television.
 At age twelve, she auditioned for the first season of the reality singing contest Star for a Night (2003).
 She advanced as one of the eleven grand finalists, and performed a cover of Wency Cornejo's "Habang May Buhay" ("As Long as There is Life") during the season finals.
 Quinto later recalled that her participation in the show was motivated by a desire to meet the program's host, Regine Velasquez, whom she considers as a musical influence.
 In 2005, she appeared in Magandang Tanghali Bayans Teen Pop Star search and became that season's winner.
 During this period, Quinto suffered from depression and thought of self-harm.
 She struggled academically in high school and was negatively influenced by her peers, eventually dropping out of school.
 Her family was beset by personal disagreements, which led her to take a break from singing to focus on her mental health.